dylan-lang/opendylan/documentation/library-reference/source/dylan/index.rst

 This section describes the common language extensions, that is, extensions made to the Dylan library as it is defined in DRM.
-These extensions are available to applications in the ``dylan`` library’s ``dylan`` module.
+These extensions are available to applications in the ``dylan`` library's ``dylan`` module.

 .. toctree::